White-Footed Ant Habits

-White-footed ants establish well defined, easy-to-find foraging trails outside infested building.
+White-footed ants establish well-defined, easy-to-find foraging trails outside infested buildings.
 Trails commonly follow structural guidelines, such as edges of sidewalks, edges of brick buildings, ledges and soffit corners.
 Foragers often move into buildings from trees and shrubs touching walls or roofs.
 Once inside, workers forage along baseboards above and below carpet edges.
-White-footed ants prefer sweets.
+White-footed ants also prefer sweets.
 Outdoors, they feed on honeydew and tend aphids, mealy bugs and scales.
-Throphallaxis (cross feeding) has not been observed in this species.
-Because of this, baiting programs will not be effective as a stand-alone management program.

-These ants like to nest in dead wood, but will also invade and short out air conditioners.
-They nest in piles of lumber, firewood, stones, bricks, trash and heavy vegetation at foundations or in trees.
+These ants like to nest in dead wood, but will also invade and short out air conditioners and other devices.
+They nest in piles of lumber, firewood, stones, bricks, trash and heavy vegetation near foundations or in trees.
 Indoors, they nest in wall voids, potted plants and atriums.
 A single colony can encompass many sites, both close by and far away from a single nest.
 These extended colonies exchange workers, brood and food.

 In swarm season, some white-footed ants have wings that are used to help them branch out and create new colonies.

 Strongly attracted to sweet food, they’ll also eat dead insects or other protein.

 The best way to identify a white-footed ant is by looking at the tarsi (section at end of the legs) are very light yellow or yellowish white in color.
 This is what makes it look like they have white feet.

 You can spot a white-footed ant infestation by seeing trails of ants going to and from nesting sites.
 They can also be seen in moist environments like decaying trees, in old termite galleries, under roof shingles or in or near skylights, kitchens and bathrooms.